devzendo/parachute-fpga-p1/docs/INSTRUCTIONS.md

-# P1 Instructions Specification
+# Instructions Specification

 The specification makes reference to definitions in Appendix F from The Compiler Writer's Guide.
 I'm using the definitions in that appendix for these instruction specifications.
-The intention of this section is to enumerate all the machine state and operations needed to support the macroarchitecture and the microarchitecture needed to fetch and execute it.
+The intention of this section is to enumerate all the machine state and operations needed to support the macroarchitecture and the microarchitecture needed to fetch, decode and execute it.
 This will be used to define the data and control path.

+The pseudocode in this section will be used to define the microinstructions.

 ## Registers and Nomenclature